tomas-fryza/avr-course/labs/04-lcd/README.md

    }
    ```

-   IMPORTANT: Because library functions only allow to display a string (`lcd_puts`) or individual characters (`lcd_putc`), the variables' number values need to be converted to such strings.
-To do this, use the `itoa(number, string, num_base)` function from the standard `stdlib.h` library.
-The `num_base` parameter allows you to display the `number` in decimal, hexadecimal, or binary.

 2. A flowchart is a visual representation of a certain process or flow of instructions of an algorithm that helps to understand it.
 A flowchart basically uses rectangles, diamonds, ovals and various other shapes to make the problem easier to understand.

    ![basic flow charts](images/flowcharts.png)